 Also, when the “fresh” image in the back buffer is written, the program will not transfer the back buffer image to the front buffer.
 However, it will exchange or swap the name of the front buffer and the back buffer.
 In other words, the front buffer becomes the back buffer, and the back buffer becomes the front buffer.

-In this way, the image just drawn in the back buffer can be passed to the monitor smoothly.
-After such a toss, the program can write the image in the back buffer, without affecting the graphics card and then perform the next “buffer exchange”.
+This way, the image drawn in the back buffer can be passed to the monitor smoothly.
+After such a toss, the program can write the image in the back buffer without affecting the graphics card and then perform the next “buffer exchange”.

 This process is the “double buffering” common in graphics card settings.